loicchamberlin/pool-detection/README.md

     - Recreate the OOP Structure from my C++ program into Python : DONE
     - Add a function to convert pixel position *(x,y)* to geolocalisation *(longitude, latitude)* : DONE
     - Modify geodata.py function download_satellite_image() to save the image with a right name : DONE
+    - Add a mean to save processed image with names that define they're characteristics : DONE
+    - Add description to methods, classes, etc : TO DO
     - Modify the existing image are used in the program in order to avoid reading/writing them : TO DO
-    - Add a mean to save processed image with names that define they're characteristics : TO DO
-    - Add description to methods, classes, etc : TO DO
+    - Create functionnalities for inference use : IN PROGRESS
     - Create unitests : TO DO
-    - Create functionnalities for inference use : TO DO
-    - Add UI to simplify use : TO DO
+    - Add UI to simplify use : TO DO (later)

 3. DEEP LEARNING in Python :
     - Get deeper knowlegde of modifications that can be done in the training in order to get better results (mAP)
-    - Simplify the **Training Part** by creating a script *or* method in a class
+    - Simplify the **Training Part** by creating a script *or* method in a class : IN PROGRESS
-    - Simplify the **Evaluation Part** by creating a script *or* method in a class
+    - Simplify the **Evaluation Part** by creating a script *or* method in a class : TO DO
     - Add another models to compare the performance (Transformer Based or Basic Neural Network for instance)

 4. USE :